-When planning a trip to Miami, there are many things to see and do.
-Instead of going to the beach or strolling through the arts district, you should definitely add a visit to Little Havana on your list.
+When planning a trip to Little Havana, Miami, there are many things to see do, and eat.
+While visiting Miami, instead of going to the beach or strolling through the arts district, you should definitely add a visit to Little Havana on your list.
 This area of Miami is full of history, culture, and beautiful food.

 You can spend all day or just a few hours in Little Havana.
 All these options have gluten-free food & drink you will enjoy.
 Here’s a list of places to eat and drink while strolling through Little Havana, Miami.

 This post is NOT sponsored.
 Some product links are affiliate links which means if you buy something, I’ll receive a small commission at no cost to you.
 Thank you for your support!